mouse-reeve/recipes/markdown/meat/char_siu_pork.md

  - Fake pork, such as trumpet mushroom pulled pork

 ### Steps
- - Add all ingedients except the fake pork to a food processor and blend until a smooth sauce forms.
+ - Add all ingredients except the fake pork to a food processor and blend until a smooth sauce forms.
- - Heat oil a cast iron pan and add fake pork and sauce, and cook until most of the liquid has evaporated and the desired texture is acheived.
+ - Heat oil a cast iron pan and add fake pork and sauce, and cook until most of the liquid has evaporated and the desired texture is achieved.

 > Source: Vegan Meat Cookbook, Miyoko Schinner